wp-plugins/wp-my-admin-bar/readme.txt

 Tags: myadminbar, wpmyadminbar, plugin, admin, administration, adminbar, admin-bar, toolbar, toolbars, bar, network, multisite, tools, cache, sites, technerdia
 Requires at least: 3.8
 Tested up to: 4.2.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3

-The 'Wp My Admin Bar' Plugin expands on the default Wordpress Admin Bar, adding 3 new quick access menus.
+The Wp My Admin Bar Plugin expands on the default Wordpress Admin Bar, adding 3 new custom menus, the ability to show / hide every feature on the Admin Bar, and even the Admin Bar itself.

+-- Requires PHP Version 5.4+ or higher!

+Project is now on [Github](https://github.com/tribalNerd/wp-my-admin-bar)

 == Description ==

-The Wp My Admin Bar Plugin expands on the default Wordpress Admin Bar, adding 3 new quick access menus.
+The 'Wp My Admin Bar' Plugin expands on the default Wordpress Admin Bar.
+Adding three new custom menus (My Sites, My Cache & My Tools), along with the ability to show / hide every feature on the Admin Bar, and even the Admin Bar itself.

-The Plugin does not remove or disable the current Admin Bar.
-The menus are added to the current admin bar, which allows the built in Wordpress security features and Admin Bar features to function as you would expect.

--- Requires PHP Version 5.4.0!
+Works on both Standalone Wordpress Installs and Multisite Networks.

 ### 3 New Menus: